 2.0.15 Manual work: Manual work is work which essentially involves physical operations.
 However, jobs essentially involving physical labour but also requiring a certain level of general, professional, scientific or technical education are not to be termed as manual work.
 On the other hand, job not involving much of manual labour but at the same time not requiring much educational background either, are to be treated as manual work.
 Thus, engineers, doctors, dentists, midwives etc. are not considered as manual workers even though their jobs involve some amount of physical labour.
-But peons, chowkidars, watchmen etc. are considered as manual workers even though their work may not involve much physical labour.
-Manual work will cover one or more of the following occupations (Revised 1968) :-
+But peons, chowkidars, watchmen etc. are considered as manual work will cover one or more of the following occupations (Revised 1968) :-